Song by Timo "The Doc" Heikkinen, lyrics from a poem by

 their site:

-Robert McCammmon's latest historical thriller, Mister
+Robert McCammon's latest historical thriller, Mister

 Slaughter, is proceeding very smoothly toward publication.
 Vincent